 Step 4.
 Click Change Music at the bottom to open the Music library of GoPro Quik.
 Click the playback button to preview the songs.
-Once you decide which one to use, click ADD TO VIDEO at the lower right corner.
+Once you decide which one to use, click ADD TO VIDEO in the lower right corner.

 Step 5.
 Click the pencil icon on the clip to open the editing panel where you can trim, adjust color, adjust the volume of the music and the source audio, and add gauges from the GoPro file.

 Step 6.
-Find the last clip in the timeline and you can see an outro of Quik, if you don't want it, cancel the outro and save.
+Find the last clip in the timeline, and you can see an outro of Quik, if you don't want it, cancel the outro and save.

 Step 7.
 Click Save, name the video, choose a resolution and frame rate for the file, then export the GoPro video to your Mac.